Tobacco Retailers Fact Sheet

 A prescribed tobacco notice must consist only of black text on a white background.
 The text must be no larger than 40mm in height, with the words "Tobacco products sold here" or "Cigarette cartons sold here" or "Cigarettes sold here".

 Price tickets: Price tickets are permitted but must be compliant with the regulations.
-These regulations cover the size,
+These regulations cover the size, colour and information that can be displayed on the tickets.
+Advertising of discounted tobacco products using 'Special' price tickets or other means is prohibited.

 Price boards: One prescribed price board is permitted.
 The total surface area of the board (including, in the case of a sandwich board, the combined surface area of both sides) must not be larger than 0.5m2, or 1m2 in specialist tobacconists.
 It must have black text in a standard font not exceeding 20mm in height on a white background.
 The information allowed on the price board is the same as for price tickets.